A Comprehensive Study on Child Removal in Native Communities

-The National Native American Boarding School Healing Coalition, First Nations Repatriation Institute, and the University of Minnesota are pleased to announce the launch of our study: Child Removal in Native Communities.
-This is an anonymous survey about American Indian and Alaskan Native experiences and impacts of child removal to #BreakTheSilence and #BeginTheHealing.
+The National Native American Boarding School Healing Coalition, First Nations Repatriation Institute, and the University of Minnesota are conducting an anonymous survey to learn more about American Indian and Alaskan Native experiences and impacts of child removal related to the United States’ federal Indian boarding school policy.

-The trauma of family and community separation as well as the violently assimilative strategies of boarding schools and adoption affected these children, their families, and their communities so deeply that the effects of trauma can be seen intergenerationally.
+The trauma of family and community separation as well as the violently assimilative strategies of boarding schools and adoption affected hundreds of thousands of children, their families, and their communities so deeply that the effects of trauma can be seen intergenerationally.

+Application for Membership.
 If you are a boarding school survivor, have boarding school history in your family, or have you ever been adopted or placed in foster care, we need your help!
-You can take the survey now at: z.umn.edu/child-removal-study
+You can take the survey now at:

 NABS’s mission is to understand and address the ongoing trauma caused by Indian boarding schools.
 The study will be an important part of our efforts to learn more about how boarding schools impacted rates of adoption and foster care in our communities and how these instances of child removal impacted health and well-being.
 The data we collect will be an important part of our efforts to spark a national conversation on these issues and cultivate opportunities for healing.
 It will help us continue to inform policy reform, best practices in social work and healthcare fields, and community-led healing initiatives.